Let's Go Home Together

-"Let's Go Home Together" is a song by English singer and songwriter Ella Henderson and English singer and songwriter Tom Grennan.
+"Let's Go Home Together" is a song by English singers and songwriters Ella Henderson and Tom Grennan.
 It was released as a digital download and for streaming on 19 February 2021.
 The song was released as the lead single from Henderson's second studio album Everything I Didn't Say and is also featured on the deluxe edition of Grennan's second studio album Evering Road.

 The song was a commercial success; it peaked at number 10 on the UK singles chart becoming Henderson's fifth top ten and Grennan's second top 10.
 Elsewhere it peaked at number 11 on Irish singles chart.
-"Let's Go Home Together" peaked inside the top 40 on the 2021 year end chart in the UK at number 25 and in Ireland at number 38 respectively.
-It has since been certified Platinum for shipping 600,000 combined units and sales in the United Kingdom.
+"Let's Go Home Together" peaked inside the top 40 on the 2021 year end chart in the UK at number 25 and in Ireland at number 38, respectively.
+It has since been certified double platinum for shipping 1,200,000 combined units and sales in the United Kingdom.
 It was also nominated for Best Song Musically and Lyrically at the 2022 Ivor Novello Awards.